 Solar Photovoltaics and Solar Thermal

 Solar energy is a proven technology that has become significantly more cost effective in recent years.
-There are some existing installations of solar photovoltaics (PV) and solar on campus now, and some installations currently in the implementation process.
+There are some existing installations of solar photovoltaics (PV) and solar thermal on campus now, and some installations currently in the implementation process.
 A consultation group is working to identify the best locations for installation of additional photovoltaics on campus, and to help expedite those installations.
 Solar thermal is also being considered where appropriate.

 Hot water campus distribution system